mkd/sic/README.md

 * **History Heuristic (Butterfly Boards):** Dynamically rewards quiet moves that cause cutoffs globally across the search tree, penalizing those that fail.

 ### Forward Pruning & Reductions
-* **ProbCut:** The main search executes shallow, high-beta searches (`beta + 200`) at deep nodes.
-If this heavily biased search fails high, we probabilistically assume the full-depth search will fail high, cutting off massive chunks of the tree early.
+* **ProbCut:** High-beta searches (`beta + 200`) at deep nodes.
+If this heavily biased search fails high, we probabilistically assume the full-depth search will fail high, cutting off massive chunks of the tree.
 * **Dynamic Null Move Pruning (NMP):** Passes the turn to the opponent to prove a position is overwhelmingly winning.
-The depth reduction is scaled dynamically with search depth (`R = 3 + depth / 4`).
+The depth reduction is scaled dynamically.
 * **Reverse Futility Pruning (RFP / Static NMP):** Instantly returns static evaluation if the position is far above the beta threshold.
-* **Razoring:** At very low depths, if the static evaluation is significantly below the alpha threshold, immediately drops into Quiescence Search to prune unpromising subtrees.
+* **Razoring:** At very low depths, if the static evaluation is significantly below the alpha threshold, immediately drops into Quiescence Search.
-* **Futility Pruning (FP) & Late Move Pruning (LMP):** Skips quiet moves at low depths that cannot mathematically improve the position or are too far down the ordered list.
+* **Futility Pruning (FP) & Late Move Pruning (LMP):** Skips quiet moves at low depths that cannot mathematically improve the position.
 * **Logarithmic Late Move Reductions (LMR):** Aggressively reduces the search depth of late-ordered moves based on a mathematically principled logarithmic formula.
-This reduction is softened for moves with a very high historical success rate.
 * **History Pruning:** Outright prunes quiet moves at low depths if they have a terribly negative historical success rate.
-* **Static Exchange Evaluation (SEE) Pruning:** Simulates captures statically to prune materially losing sequences in both the Main Search and Quiescence Search.
+* **Static Exchange Evaluation (SEE) Pruning:** Simulates captures statically to prune materially losing sequences.
-* **Improving Heuristic:** Dynamically relaxes pruning margins if the position's static evaluation is worsening compared to two plies ago.
+* **Improving Heuristic:** Dynamically relaxes pruning margins if the position's static evaluation is worsening.

 ## Compiling and Running